 Single board computer projects

-last updated: 2024-10-08
+last updated: 2025-10-22

-* This page is dedicated to my dear friend Jean Daubenfeld.
-He was a teacher in the Lycée des Arts et Métiers and worked until his last days on this rover.
-He died on 28 of october 2024. *
+He was a teacher at the Lycée des Arts et Métiers and worked until his last days on this rover.

 Intro

 Here I gather infos on the update of our JPL NASA OSR.
-On github we find two repos.
+On the JPL github page we find two repos.
 One for the hardware and one for the software.
 Our Rover was build in 2018/2019 and 2019/2020 by students.
 The software did not work (ROS1).
 In 2021 we changed the PCB because of many broken wires in the old OSR.

 This version works without ROS.